fmorenovr/fmorenovr.github.io/_posts/2017-05-01-Setting-up-a-Beowulf-type-Cluster-in-linux-machines.md

 # Setting up a Beowulf type CPU Cluster

-Our cluster is named JCluster.
+Our cluster is named `JCluster`.

 This guide describes how to build a simple cluster in Ubuntu.
-We have 5 nodes running ubuntu server with hostnames: Jmaster, Jnode01, Jnode02, Jnode03 and Jnode04.
+We have 5 nodes running ubuntu server with hostnames: Jmaster, Jnode01, Jnode02, Jnode03, Jnode04 and Jnode05.

 ## Configure our static IP